appseconnect/docs/_posts/ProcessFlow Management/2020-08-05-manage-actions-actionfilters-errorfilters.md

 ![savetemplate1](\staticfiles\processflow\media\savetemplate1.PNG)

 5) Click on the **Save as Template** button to save the provided Action Filter as a template.
-You can reuse this saved template on any other nodes of any Process Flow in your organisation, provided the **application node** , **Schema** & the **Action** remains the same.
+You can reuse this saved template on any other nodes of any processflow in your organisation, provided the **application node** , **Schema** & the **Action** remains the same.

 6) You can view the saved for the schema and action by navigating to **[Manage Schema](/processflow/adding-schema-actions/#listing-of-schemas-and-attributes) > your selected Schema Entity > The Action in which you have created the Template > Click on the Action filter.**